Advice for Weight Loss

 Yoga can be very helpful when you are trying to lose weight.
 First, yoga is an exercise which can very effectively burn calories.
 This is especially true for types of ‘power yoga’, such as Vinyasa.
 Second, yoga will improve your fitness and flexibility, making other exercises and activities much easier for you.

 Finally, yoga and meditation help to teach mindfulness, which is very important for a healthy lifestyle.
-You will find yourself more disciplined in everyday life, which will help you to knock bad habits and make lifestyle changes.
+You will find yourself more disciplined in everyday life, which will help you to kick bad habits and make lifestyle changes.

 Taking the stairs instead of the elevator may seem like a cliché, but these extra steps each day are incredibly important in burning calories, especially if you have an otherwise sedentary job and/or lifestyle.
 Consider using a pedometer or a smartphone app to track how many steps you take each day.
 If you get above 10,000 steps per day, you will be burning an extra 250 calories.